 What is the prognosis?

 "The prognosis ranges from excellent to grave, depending on the cause of the murmur."

-Since each case is different, your veterinarian will discuss the prognosis and treatment options for your dog, based on the results of diagnostic testing.
+Each case is different and your veterinarian will discuss the prognosis and treatment options that best suit your dog's unique needs.
 In all cases, ongoing monitoring and periodic diagnostic testing will be necessary to track the progress of the condition.